After an Incident

-This section tells you about the steps you should take if you are a victim of a homophobic or transphobic incident.
+This section tells you about the steps you can take if you are a victim of a homophobic, biphobic or transphobic incident.
 It includes advice on making sure you are safe and well immediately after the incident and who to contact to get help and/or report to.

 If you (or someone else) have been attacked or think that you are in immediate danger the first priority is to make sure you are safe.

-If you (or someone else) have been serious assaulted you should call 999 and ask for an ambulance and the police.
+If the incident has just occurred or you feel in immediate danger, you should call 999 and ask for the police.